 Transnational HPV Vaccine Development

-In August 2016 I launched a mixed-methods study that utilizes qualitative interviews and historical analysis to compare transnational HPV vaccine innovation programs in public and private research organizations in the US, India, and Costa Rica since 2008.
-This study examines how critiques of the market’s capacity to reduce cervical cancer disparities informed decisions to develop alternative HPV vaccine technologies in ways that decenter neoliberal explanations of HPV vaccine innovation.
-I focus on local elaborations of global health and public good as understandings of these concepts travel from federally-funded US laboratories to biotechnology firms in India and academic research institutes in Costa Rica, where access to affordable pharmaceuticals shapes both citizenship debates and the political economy of vaccine innovation to different ends from the American context.
+In August 2016 I launched a mixed-methods study that utilizes qualitative interviews and historical analysis to compare transnational HPV vaccine innovation programs in public and private research organizations in the US, India, and Costa Rica.
+This study examines how critiques of the market’s capacity to reduce global cervical cancer disparities informed decisions to conduct research in middle-income countries where citizenship debates and the political economy of vaccine innovation vary from the U.S.

 Organizational Learning and Policy Change